Advanced Microwave Extraction System for Environmental Applications

 It is very simple to use and, following an already established US EPA and ASTM methods, it assures consistent results with a minimal running cost.
 The new Milestone ETHOS X microwave cavity has a volume in excess of 70 liters, by far the largest currently available.
 With an installed power of 1900 Watts, the ETHOS X is the most powerful microwave platform system available for extraction.
-A high definition digital camera allows the chemist to monitor the progress of the extraction while fully protected by the all-stainless steel door of the instrument.
-Should there be a sudden over-pressurization of the cavity, the door slightly opens for rapid and safe pressure release and the microwave power is instantaneously cut off.
-A built-in magnetic stirrer is designed to ensure vigorous agitation of the solutions in all vessels.
+Should there be a sudden over-pressurization of the cavity, the all-stainless steel door slightly opens for rapid and safe pressure release and the microwave power is instantaneously cut off.
+An optional built-in magnetic stirrer is designed to ensure vigorous agitation of the solutions in all vessels.

 The new Milestone ETHOS X is equipped with the most advanced yet easy to use reaction temperature and pressure sensors for complete quality control of the extraction conditions.
 It is controlled via a compact terminal with an easy-to-read, bright, full-color, touchscreen display.
 The terminal runs a completely new icon-driven, multilanguage software to provide easy control of the microwave run.
 A completely new rotor has been specifically developed by Milestone to fully accomplish the US EPA method 3546 requirements.